tmtsoftware/icd/icd-git/README.md

 $ icd-git --list --subsystems TEST,TEST2
 ```

-For publishing, you need to also add your GitHub user name and password:
+For publishing (*not used*), you need to also add your GitHub user name and password:

 ```
 $ icd-git -i --publish